Skip to Content

 • Self-priming water pump with internal bypass-low cycling

-As with the Remco unit above, it includes an internal bypass to quiet operation, is self-priming, can safely be run dry, and includes thermal overload protection to prevent the motor from overheating.
+As with the Remco unit above, it features an internal bypass for quiet operation, is self-priming, can be safely run dry, and includes thermal overload protection to prevent the motor from overheating.
+Shurflo offers a one-year warranty, and with an average rating of 4.5 stars from Amazon customers, most RVers appear to be very satisfied with it.

 Flojet “Quad Quiet” Pump